adap/flower/examples/embedded_devices/README.md

     $ newgrp docker
     ```

-3. (optional) additional packages: you could install `TMUX` (see point `6` above) and `htop` as a replacement for `jtop` (which is only available for Jetson devices).
+2. (optional) additional packages: you could install `TMUX` (see point `6` above) and `htop` as a replacement for `jtop` (which is only available for Jetson devices).
 Htop can be installed via: `sudo apt-get install htop -y`.

 # Running FL training with Flower

 For this demo we'll be using [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html), a popular dataset for image classification comprised of 10 classes (e.g. car, bird, airplane) and a total of 60K `32x32` RGB images.
 The training set contains 50K images.
 The server will automatically download the dataset should it not be found in `./data`.
 To keep the client side simple, the datasets will be downloaded when building the docker image.
 This will happen as the first stage in both `run_pi.sh` and `run_jetson.sh`.
+If you chose the Debian-32bit OS, you should use `run_pi_debian.sh` instead of `run_pi.sh`.

 >If you'd like to make use of your own dataset you could [mount it](https://docs.docker.com/storage/volumes/) to the client docker container when calling `docker run`.
 We leave this an other more advanced topics for a future example.